 I just spoke with a journalist about the Echo 1 communications satellite test that took place in August 1960.
-It’s interesting that this month marks the fiftieth anniversary of the world’s first communication satellite, but it is an anniversary that has passed with modest recollection.
+It’s interesting that this month marks the fifty-fifth anniversary of the world’s first communication satellite, but it is an anniversary that passing with modest recollection.
 Why?
 It seems that this may have been because this was a very unique satellite, not at all what we have come to expect from communication satellite technology.
 Echo 1 was an experiment, and little more; an inflated sphere that ground stations could bounce a signal off.

 Launched on August 12, 1960, Echo 1was designed to test the concept of a communication satellite.
 The idea for communication satellites really gained credence in 1945 when science fiction writer and futurist Arthur C. Clarke posited that three satellites placed in geosynchronous (stationary) orbit 22,240 miles above the equator could be used to bounce radio waves around the globe.
 The idea thrilled many scientists and with the dawning of the space age NASA began an effort to make it a reality.

 Echo 1’s design was remarkably simple: a reflective sphere 100 feet in diameter that bounced signals directed at it from one location on Earth to another.
 For several weeks ground stations experimented with the sphere, easily visible from the ground as it passed overhead, by bouncing signals from one station on the Earth to another.
 And it was successful.
 It worked between points in America, and it worked transatlantically.